Boot assessment

 rd.shell=0 systemd.crash_reboot=yes

 to the kernel cmdline.
-This makes systemd restart in case it crashes (Read more)“Trusted boot” installations: The same options are included in the default cmdline, when an image is built with enki (trusted boot docs).
+This makes systemd restart in case it crashes (Read more)“Trusted boot” installations: The same options are included in the default cmdline, when an image is built with auroraboot (trusted boot docs).

 Booting to fallback